vividvilla/olaf/contents/about.md

 I am a supporter of Linux and Open source Softwares, Made some minor [contributions to Opensource world](http://vivek.techiestuffs.com/my-projects/).
 I love to code, Prefer Python over any other programming language. [[View my Github repositories](https://github.com/vividvilla)]

-Traveling and Photography are the activities which helps be rejuvenate when I get bored with usual stuffs.
-Nowadays I am pretty busy with my first startup, So you can get to see some stories based on startup here.

 Forgot to add it..I have hold degree of Bachelor of Technology (Electronics and Communication major). [[View Linkedin profile for more](http://www.linkedin.com/in/vividvilla)]

 ## Contact Me